FaultyLoop/SRSI_projet7/README.md

 Note about spliter.sh<br>
 <br>

+ Rework 1 - update 1
+  * Add gpg key generation for each file

- Rework 1 - no version
+ Rework 1 - initial
   * Code Rework (not finished, not functional)